| Letter to Venice: for Y

 danced to the cities

-lissom as lightning,
+lissom as lightning,fat as thunder,

 lighting up time,